SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-12-more-vaccine-sense-from-hank-green.md

 it from a grumpy old scientist: he _still_ knows what he's talking about.

 Some of his points:
-- The graph of vaccinations vs time is flattening out, when it should go up to 100% as fast as possible.
+- The graph of vaccinations _vs_ time is flattening out, when it should go up to 100% as fast as possible.
 This is a problem: a public health problem, i.e., for all of us, not just individual choices.
 - Excuses and responses to vaccination delay:
   - "It's slightly unpleasant, and I'll feel crappy."  __Response:__ COVID-19 is way crappier, especially if you give it to somebody else inadvertently, who may die from it.
     Vaccination lowers the risk of that by 95%.  _Get vaccinated._
+  - "I'm young, it won't be so bad."  __Response:__ Yes, it might be.
+Hospitalization is a terrible thing to experience, and raises your risk of "long COVID" side effects for years, or possibly the rest of your life.  _Get vaccinated._
+  - "It's just me."  __Response:__ No, everybody who got COVID-19 got it from somebody else.
+Sometimes they're asymptomatic carriers who spread it.
+Don't be that person.
+    _Get vaccinated._
   - "What about variants?"  __Response:__ Every COVID-19 variant evolved in an infected person.
 Don't be that person.  _Get vaccinated._
-  - "Maybe I already had COVID-19."  __Response:__ ['Natural' immunity is inferior]({{ site.baseurl }}/natural-vs-vaccine-immunity/) to the very high immunity from the vaccines.  _Get vaccinated._
+  - "Maybe I already had COVID-19."  __Response:__
+    ['Natural' immunity is inferior]({{ site.baseurl }}/natural-vs-vaccine-immunity/) to the very high immunity from the vaccines.  _Get vaccinated._
-  - "I feel like I'm giving up control."  __Response:__ getting vaccinated is you _taking back_ control!  _Get vaccinated._
+  - "I feel like getting vaccinate is giving up control."  __Response:__ getting vaccinated is you _taking back_ control!  _Get vaccinated._
+- It's a big deal, sure; but it's an easy decision to make.
+Make it.

-A heartfelt plea:
+- A heartfelt plea:
 > "Hi, I'm Hank Green.
 I make science videos.
 I've been making educational videos for
 > people for free on the internet for over 10 years, and maybe you want to do me a favor!
 >